 by Matt Rosenberg December 4th, 2013

 Could much-maligned “gentrification” actually be a rising tide that lifts all boats economically, including in Seattle?
 A recent report from the Federal Reserve Bank of Cleveland suggests so.
 It says that out of the 55 largest cities in the U.S. in 2000, Seattle ranks second in the percent of central city, low-priced-housing Census tracts that based on data from the 2005 to 2009 American Community Survey subsequently gentrified, or moved overall into the top half of median home price in the broader metro area.
+Moreover, says the study, gentrification is associated with higher credit scores for residents whether they own their homes or not, and even if they move elsewhere.

 by Matt Rosenberg November 17th, 2013